nakuldropchain/taskchain/README.md

 Returns all tasks associated with the caller's address.

 ### `completeTask(uint256 _taskId)`
-Marks a specific task as completed by task ID.
+Marks a specific task as completed by task ID..

 ---